-Casey Mink has extensive experience and training both as a violinist and violin teacher.
-He has performed at Carnegie Hall and received an undergraduate research grant from the University of North Florida to study at the International Academy of Music, St. Petersburg, Russia.
-He was also twice selected to be a violin fellow at the National Orchestral Institute at the University of Maryland; and initiating and sustaining a child-centered Suzuki violin studio in Rock Hill, South Carolina.
+Casey Mink's long-term curiosity for and dedication to the violin has led to experiences ranging from performing at Carnegie Hall; receiving an undergraduate research to study at the International Academy of Music, St. Petersburg, Russia; being twice selected to be a violin fellow at the National Orchestral Institute at the University of Maryland; and initiating and sustaining a child-centered Suzuki violin studio in Rock Hill, South Carolina.

 At the University of North Florida, Casey earned a Bachelor’s of Music degree and was concertmaster of the orchestra for three years.
 He also won the Outstanding Junior Musician of the Year and Outstanding Senior Music Scholar award.
 As first violinist of the UNF scholarship string quartet, Casey performed in a master class for the Tokyo String Quartet.
 Casey earned a Master of Music in Performance from Bowling Green State University in Bowling Green, Ohio.
 Prior to holding his Arts Administration intern position with the Christian Performing Artists' Fellowship from 2010-11, he served as graduate orchestra assistant at Bowling Green State University.

 Casey also has a passion for cross-cultural engagement and music education.
 After his participation in the 2006 International Academy of Music-St. Petersburg, he gave two lecture recitals to his local community based on research and experiences in Russia.
 In May 2010, he helped organize a series of solo and chamber music performances in Beijing and Fujian, China.
 In 2011, he gave the South Carolina premier of Philip Glass's Sonata for Violin and Piano as part of a collaborative recital with painter Dominique Verechia.